 When you're ready to use Disney World Rider Switch service, just hop to the attraction's entrance with your entire group present and let the cast member know you'd like to switch off.
 The cast member will scan the MagicBands or park tickets of those who will ride second.
 You'll be known as "Party 2" and will see the Rider Switch passes added to the FastPass+ section of the My Disney Experience app.
 The rest of your group will be known as "Party 1" and will ride the attraction while Party 2 waits.

 Here's how we use it.
 I usually wait with Lily while Leap and Tad experience the attraction first, then Leap will take my spot with Lily and I'll ride!
 Tad can even enjoy the attraction twice if he wants (and he usually always does).
 We just scan his ticket as Party 2 before he rides with Party 1 and then he hops along in Party 2!

-Keep in mind that the rider and up to two guests are allowed per pass each time.
-So when the non-riding guest switches parties, there can only be a total of three guests per Rider Switch pass.
+Keep in mind that with a recent change, the rider is allowed only one guest on the second ride through.
+So when the non-riding guest switches parties, there can only be a total of two guests per Rider Switch pass.
 This way, everyone can still enjoy the ride and no one has to ride alone (plus, someone gets to ride twice, lucky them!)

 Using Disney Child Swap with Disney Genie